-The audiobook is my format of choice when I’m walking to work (I am lucky to live about 15 minutes away from my office.)
+The audiobook, for example, is my format of choice when I’m commuting.
 The app I use (OverDrive) lets me speed up the reading pace to up to x2.
-I can then pack about 50-60 minutes of reading on my daily commute.
-Audiobooks require a lot of concentration but that’s fine since I’m just walking and not driving.
-I treat it as a form of meditation (as thoughts control, not really relaxation).
+I can fit in about 50-60 minutes of reading a day just while driving to and from work.

 What about reading online?

-A lot of reading happens online and I’ve tried to improve this, too.
+A lot of the reading you do happens online, of course … and you can improve this, too.

-Why this is not completely ubiquitous by now is a mystery.
+Why this form of reading is not completely ubiquitous by now is a mystery.
 I would pay a decent amount of money to read articles on my Apple Watch with this!

-I started using Spreed, a Chrome extension that relies on the same idea, and I go through articles a lot faster: I read a long piece on the New Yorker, today, that would’ve taken me about 35-40 minutes on paper.
-I read it in less than 20 minutes thanks to Spreed.
-Also, I am not distracted by ads…
+Just today, I read a long piece on the New Yorker that would’ve taken me about 35-40 minutes on paper.
+I finished it in less than 20 minutes, thanks to Spreed.
+(Bonus?
+No ads.)

 Photo credit: Reading, by Joan M. Mas – CC BY-NC 2.0.